google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

 .. image:: figures/filtered_index.png
    :align: center
-   :alt: A screenshot from Sheets of a painters dataset filtered by nationality and counting the number of French painters
+   :alt: A screenshot from Sheets of a painters dataset filtered by nationality and counting the number of French painters.

 Notice that when trying to count the number of rows, selecting the cells selects